-The Project will use additional mitigation measures proportional to the risk.
-The Contracting organization will be responsible for developing personnel management procedures, health and safety plans, and the SEA/SH protocols that will apply to its own employees and employees of (sub)contractors who are employed by the Project.
-These procedures and plans will be submitted to the PIU for review and approval before contractors are allowed to begin construction work.
-All contractors will be required by contract to commit against the use of child labor and forced labor, to take measures regarding the effects of the SEA/SH, and PIU personnel responsible for contractor oversight will monitor and report on the absence of forced labor and incidents of the SEA/SH.
-All personal data and complaints received by MRW will be treated confidentially unless the Applicant consents to the disclosure of their personal information.
-In particular, the confidentiality of sensitive issues and the SEA/SH complaints from communities will be respected.
+The Contracting Organization will be responsible for developing personnel management procedures, occupational health and safety plans, and SEA/SH protocols to be applied to its own employees and to the employees of (sub)contractors hired by the Project.
+These procedures and plans will be submitted to the PIU for review and approval before contractors are allowed to commence construction work.
+All contractors will be required by contract to undertake an obligation against SEA/SH, and PIU staff responsible for supervising contractors will monitor and report the absence of SEA/SH cases.
+SEA/SH data will be included in the reporting on the progress of work in the subprojects.